 Working at home is the primary recommendation

 Since 17 March, employees have been recommended to work from home, to the extent that their duties allow, in dialogue with their direct manager.
-Chalmers’ crisis management group, after agreement with the President and the University Management Group, have now decided to extend this recommendation until 14 August (a decision on the period after this date is expected no later than 3 August).
+Chalmers’ crisis management group, after agreement with the President and the University Management Group, have now decided to extend this recommendation beyond 14 August.
+This recommendation applies until further notice is given.

 Avoiding spreading infection – our joint responsibility